St Erth: Parish church

 The parish church is dedicated to St Erc (Latin Ercus) and is probably of the 14th-century.
 It is not a large church and has a west tower of three stages.
 There are north and south aisles, the arcade in the north aisle having piers of two different types.
 The church was restored in 1874, at which time two dormer windows were inserted in the roof.
 The wagon roof of the south porch is old and the font is Norman and of an unusual square design.
 The ornate wooden roofs of the nave and aisles and fine oak screen decorated with the Four Evangelists are due to the restoration of 1874.

 The church is sited in a wooded area and the churchyard, according to Charles Henderson, "greatly enhances the building".
 The names of eight places in the parish are recorded as having chapels or shrines in the medieval registers, including Bosworgey (St Mary Magdalene) and Gurlyn.

 There are six Cornish crosses in the parish: two are in the churchyard and the others are in the churchtown and at Battery Mill, Tregenhorne and Trevean.

+Cornish wrestling

+There have been Cornish wrestling tournaments, for prizes, have been held in St Erth at least throughout the last century.
+Tournaments have been held at the field at Treloweth, near St Erth station and at Tredrea Manor.